 To assess the impact on excess spread and the absolute level of defaults in a transaction, we model both high and low prepayment scenarios at all rating levels (see table 7).
-Almost 31.3% of the pool are fixed-rate loans having a discount period ending in 2024 or 2025, which could increase prepayments and reduce the asset yield.
-We have considered this in our cash flow analysis by conducting a sensitivity run with higher prepayments and spread compression.
+50.6% of the pool are fixed-rate loans having a discount period ending in 2025 or 2028, which could increase prepayments.
+We have considered this in our cash flow analysis by conducting a sensitivity run with higher prepayments.

 Prepayment assumptions

 High Low

 Pre-recession 30.0 4.0

 During recession 3.0 3.0

-Prepayment assumptions ( (cont.)

-High Low

 Post-recession 30.0 4.0